tbm00/PreProcessIt/README.md

 ## License
 PreProcessIt is released under the [PreProcessIt Non-Commercial License](LICENSE).

-This license permits non-commercial use, but any commercial usage, modification, copying, or redistribution is prohibited without explicit permission.
+This license permits non-commercial use, but any commercial use, modification, copying, or redistribution is prohibited without explicit permission.